Canon 1200D vs Fujifilm X-A10

 It is notable that the 1200D has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Is there a clear favorite between the Canon 1200D and the Fujifilm X-A10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1200D: